 On Snow Feel: Very stable one footing off the chair or flat basing.
 Flat to rocker like this makes for an easy ride and we all liked the feel underfoot.
 The small was a light dynamic short fatty that felt like it could do a lot more than just surf snow.

-Edge Hold: Some like a side cut that has no real disruption and some prefer side cuts that have a little to a lot of extra grip.
+Edge Hold: Some like a sidecut that has no real disruption and some prefer side cuts that have a little to a lot of extra grip.
 We generally prefer more grip from our side cut but many don’t.
-Ride’s boards (including the Warpig) let go pretty easy when the snow transitions from mediuim to medium hard and it can be a surprise.
-It’s a better good snow board.
+Ride’s boards (including the Warpig) let go pretty easy when the snow transitions from medium to medium hard and it can be a surprise.
+It’s a better good snowboard.

 Skidded Turns: Very easy to skid a turn without consequence.